 - Call support before you buy and see who picks up.

 Our ask is simple: put Rundoo on the bench next to everything else here, hand every vendor your co-op price files and your hardest questions, and let the demos do the talking.
-Whichever register your team can ring on is the right answer, because the nuts and bolts of this decision matter far more than the logo on the screen.
+Whichever register your team can check out on is the right answer, because the nuts and bolts of this decision matter far more than the logo on the screen.